FLOSSforScience/FLOSSforScience.github.io/_posts/2018-02-07-season-1-episode-3.markdown

 About Oliver Koop :

 [Oliver Kopp](https://orcid.org/0000-0001-6962-4290) studied Software Engineering and defended his PhD in the field of cross-partner business process management.
 Currently, he researches as PostDoc in the area of [architectural decision records](https://adr.github.io/).
 For him, the key success factor for turning research into practice is sustainable open source software.
-Thus, it is a natural fit that he is project lead at [Eclipse Winery](https://eclipse.github.io/winery/), which provides a framework for research on modelling TOSCA-based (Cloud) applications.
+Thus, it is a natural fit that he is project lead at [Eclipse Winery](https://eclipse.github.io/winery/), which provides a framework for research on modeling TOSCA-based (Cloud) applications.

 About Jörg Lenhard :